Super Bowl Betting Winners, Losers, and Controversy

 While official numbers won't come out until later, CNBC got an early preview from major firms including Draftkings and Fanduel.

 Draftkings told CNBC it recorded over 300,000 mobile sportsbook app bets in New Jersey alone.
-The company paid out more than $11 million to bettors.
+The company paid out more than $11 million in gross winnings to bettors.

-FanDuel said it took 350,000 bets, paying out $5 million.
+FanDuel said it took 350,000 bets, losing a net of $5 million overall, meaning that customers were net winners.
 FanDuel also said bettors wagered more than $2 million on prop bets alone.
 As the most bet on game of the year, there were big bets everywhere you look.

 One anonymous bettor, known as "Bettor X", placed $3.8 million in total across multiple sportsbooks.
 But he bet on the Rams to win, meaning he lost all that money.
 "Bettor X" is still up more than $20 million after big wins in last year's World Series and Super Bowl.